rski4/rski4.github.io/368e490a0740cccd7a3ee7d124a45f6fc6a5f5c0/index.md

 [Pitcher](https://coebaseballanalytics.shinyapps.io/Pitcher_Statcast/){:target="_blank"}

 This interactive application displays charts and visuals based on FlightScope pitching data.
-It also include a description about how to use and interpret the metrics.
+It also includes a description about how to use and interpret the metrics.

 ---